Schnippsche/solarreader/README.md

 - Goodwe inverter
 - Phocos inverter
 - Hichi IR Reader for eHZ Energiemeter and other compatible
-- Fronius Primo, Fronius Symo and Fronius Smartmeter
+- Fronius Primo, Fronius Symo and Fronius Smartmeter via Modbus or API
 - Steca Solarix PLI 5000
 - Powmr Pow-hvm1.5H-12v
 - Tasmota Devices (SonOff, Shelly with Tasmota Firmware)
+- Shelly Gen1 with original Firmware
+- Easun SMG II
+- Infini Solar PIP serie 3k
+- Tracer serie and compatible (Fa.
+Rover, Fa.
+Wattstunde, EPEVER XTRA 4415N)
+- Peacefair PCEM
 - many more planned and in progress...
 Feel free to contribute and share it with the community!

 ### Using the precompiled binaries